SebastianUA/terraform/vault/examples/vault_namespace/README.md

-# Work with Vault namespace via terraform
+# Work with AWS VAULT_NAMESPACE via terraform

 A terraform module for making VAULT_NAMESPACE.